Caveman-Software/MD4README/MarkdownExamples.md

 ```
 #
 These are the basics of markdown I hope this helps.
+See the readme for ways to impliment these